 ENG 222.
-SURVEY OF AMERICAN LITERATURE.
+SURVEY OF AMERICAN LITERATURE I.

-A study of works representative of American literature from the Puritan Age through the 20th century.
+A study of works representative of American literature and literary philosophies from the Colonial Period through the Civil War.
 The course offers instruction in critical reading and writing with an objective of improving approaches to the analysis of literature from several literary periods.
-Prerequisite: ENG 152 and Sophomore standing.
+Prerequisite: ENG 152.
 Three semester hours credit.

 ENG 223.
-SURVEY OF ENGLISH LITERATURE.
+SURVEY OF BRITISH LITERATURE I.

-A study of important works of English literature from Beowulf to the modern period.
+A study of important works of English literature and literary philosophies from the Old English through the Neoclassical periods.
 The primary focus will be on the major figures and the major trends, but the most significant works of some minor authors will be studied.
-This course will provide resource material for ministerial students.
-Prerequisite: ENG 152 and Sophomore standing.
+Prerequisite: ENG 152.
 Three semester hours credit.